edwardnagy/flow_coordinator/README.md

 - Reuse screens and flows across different parts of your app.
 - Separate complex navigation logic from UI code.
 - Handle deep linking and complex routing scenarios modularly.
-- Synchronize the browser URL with the active route.
+- Update the browser URL to reflect the current route.
 - Restore the app state after termination.
 - Guard screens from unauthorized access — for example, redirect to login if the user is not authenticated.
 - Support nested routing with tabs.
 - Preserve compatibility with the Navigator API.

-## Getting started
+## Getting Started

 To configure your app, set the `routerConfig` parameter of `MaterialApp.router` or `CupertinoApp.router` to a `FlowCoordinatorRouter`, and provide a builder for